 Common Cummins Cooling System Symptoms

-- High engine temperature alarms
+- High engine-temperature alarms

-- Steam or hot exhaust discharge
+- Steam or very hot exhaust discharge

 - Coolant loss